Achievable logoAchievable logo

 Youth resistance training

-Research supports resistance training as a safe and effective method for children when appropriately designed and supervised.
+Research supports resistance training as a safe and effective method for children when programs are appropriately designed and supervised.
 Major sports medicine organizations endorse youth participation in resistance exercise.

 Key considerations for youth training: